 Through the Ages is the eagerly awaited digital adaptation of Vlaada Chváti’s card behemoth which in turn is basically Sid Meier’s Civilization but with cards.
-Through the Ages is available for both iOS and Android.
+Through the Ages is available for both iOS and Android (and now also Windows, see below).
 I’ve mostly played on iPad Pro where the app is just about perfect from a technical perspective: beautiful, responsive, easy to play (once you understand it!), and with a very capable AI.

 The screenshot shows a typical mid-game situation where I’m struggling with insufficient production, as usual.
 The layout is virtually identical on iPhone, using mandatory landscape orientation.
 While the game is certainly playable on phones, it won’t be fluid until you’ve memorized the card effects.
 They are too small to read without tapping on cards to magnify them.

 Unlike the greatly simplified (but still very good) Battle of Polytopia, Through the Ages preserves an amazing amount of genuine Civilization complexity.
 You must manage four different production outputs – food, resources, knowledge, happiness – as well as your civilian and military population, plus culture which provides victory points.
 You can even install leaders, build wonders, make pacts, and declare war.
 The major Civilization feature that is entirely abstracted away is territory.
 There are no distinct cities, although you may conquer colonies for various bonuses.

 Learning to Play